Betterment Review: Is it a Good Investment Option?

 What is Betterment?

 Betterment is one of the first robo-advisors that fully manages your investments.
-The service uses the Modern Portfolio Theory to build a diversified portfolio of stock and bond index funds.
+The service uses the Modern Portfolio Theory to build a diversified stock and bond index fund portfolio.

-In addition to being one of the best robo-advisors, several additonal services are available.
+In addition to being one of the best robo-advisors, several additional services are available.

 Additional features include: